Vyncc/MainMenuChanger/README.md

 # Main Menu Changer

-Main menu changer is a bakkesmod plugin that allows you to vhange the location of the car and the camera in the main menu.
+Main menu changer is a bakkesmod plugin that allows you to change the location of the car and the camera in the main menu.

 You can create presets, save, and load them.